 Time for another audiobook giveaway!

-Because I can, I have lots of fruit in the house, so it is inevitable that I end up with those wretched little fruit flies in my kitchen.
+, I have lots of fruit in the house, so it is inevitable that I end up with those wretched little fruit flies in my kitchen.

 But I have a fool-proof way to get rid of them.